About

 Photo credit: Gabriela Silveira

-I came to repair work through my MFA in Textiles at Edinburgh College of Art, and learning about the impact that textile and garment production has on human lives and ecosystems globally.
-My goal was to design clothing in opposition to the industry standard of speed and scale, so I focussed on slow traditional crafts such as natural dyeing/printing, patchwork, and hand quilting to create a small collection of bespoke garments.
-At this time, repair was just part of my research and future plan for these items.
-Now I’ve completely moved away from making anything new, and mending is the core of my craft practice.
+I came to repair work through my MFA in Textiles at Edinburgh College of Art, and learning about the devastating impact that large-scale textile and garment production has on human lives and ecosystems globally.
+My goal then was to design clothing to challenge and oppose the industry standard of speed, scale and waste.
+I focussed on exploring and learning slow traditional crafts such as natural dyeing/printing, patchwork, and hand quilting and created a small collection of bespoke garments.
+I considered the whole lifecycle of these garments so inevitably I discovered the world of mending.
+However I didn’t get much time to practice it myself until an opportunity at clothing and homeware brand TOAST came around…

-Since graduating, I’ve worked as a repair specialist for TOAST for over 5 years, mending their customers' garments, revamping damaged stock for their ‘Renewed’ collections and occasionally running workshops online and in person.
+Now I’m over 5 years into working as a repair specialist for TOAST, mending their customers' garments, revamping damaged stock for their ‘Renewed’ collections and occasionally running workshops online and in person.
 Here I’ve deepened my repair skills and knowledge, especially with knitwear, workwear, linen and jersey garments, mostly mending by hand, sometimes machine.
 Alongside this, I slowly began working freelance, taking on repair commissions on a case by case basis, allowing me to work more closely with each customer and take on more cherished heirloom pieces.

 If you have something waiting for a new lease of life, have a peek at the full details of the mending service here.